Naturopathy & Natural Hygiene at Healthy Being

 One simple example is the way in which colds are regarded and treated by most naturopaths.
 You can read my views on what colds are all about here.
 They're not necessarily a bad thing.

 Only where true causes are sought out and addressed directly, working with the person and their nature, recognising deviations from natural and harmonious ways of living, and educating the person into constructive and moral ways of living and conduct, can a truly hygienic cure become possible.

-In the words of Dr MT Trall, a Hygiene Therapist in the mid-late 1800's, "We (Natural Hygienists) are not reformers; we are revolutionists...
+In the words of Dr M T Trall, a Hygiene Therapist from the mid-late 1800's, "We (Natural Hygienists) are not reformers; we are revolutionists...
 Reforming the drug system by substituting one set of drugs for another is a ridiculous farce.
 It may, to be sure, substitute a lesser for a greater evil, in many cases, but is like reforming big lies with little falsehoods.
 It is like reforming swearing with obscene language; or like reforming robbing with cheating."